ceford/cefjdemos-data-jdm-help-en/articles/glossary/glossary.md

     http://www.yoursite.org/faq.html

-Since Joomla!
-1.5, there are built-in options for generating SEF URLs.
-These are enabled by changing the "SEO Settings" (Search Engine Optimisation) in the Site tab in the Global Configuration screen in the Joomla! back end.
+There are built-in options for generating SEF URLs.
+These are enabled in the *SEO Settings* (Search Engine Optimisation) in the Site tab of the Global Configuration page.
 There are also third-party extensions that create SEF URLs for Joomla!.

 ## Split menus

-A split menu is
-where different levels of a single menu are displayed in two or more locations on a single web page.
+A split menu is where different levels of a single menu are displayed in two or more locations on a single web page.

 For example, a common requirement is for a menu of top-level items to appear at the top of the page.
 When one of the items is clicked the user